Guide

 A simple standard

-- One line on the next recommended step.
+- One line on the next recommended step so the customer and the office know what’s coming.

 When tools help

-- Notes and photos tied to the job.
+- Notes and photos tied to the job so the office and the next tech see the same thing.

 Optional: Browse the FSM category page for more examples.